-We take the same approach with the campsite meadow.
 Each year the grass is cut after the campsite closes and the plants have had time to set seed.
-The meadow then comes alive again in the spring and the grass reaches its full height by the end of June.
-Each year is different depending upon weather conditions and we never quite know how it is going to look and which plants and wildlife are going to thrive this year.
+The meadow environment then comes alive again in the spring and the grass reaches its full height by the end of June.
+Each year is different depending upon weather conditions.
+We never quite know how it is going to look and which plants and wildlife are going to thrive this year.

 Our actions for improving the diversity of wildlife on the meadow